|

 Jan Ling wrote about the Folia: "A very typical wandering melody is "La folia," with its unique rhythmic and melodic profile (New Grove, vol. 6, p.
 691).
 All kinds of texts have been set to it, from children's and calendar songs to political songs".

-In Finland for instance
+In Finland, for instance,

 the tune was extended with another 8 bars (which are repeated